CoderTheTyler/mhash-c/README.md

 ```
 make
 ```
 to build the project.
-The following command will identify all pairs of vectors in `test/test1.csv` using a single thread.
+The following command will identify all pairs of similar vectors in `test/test1.csv` using a single thread.
 ```
 cat test/test1.csv | ./bin/mhash -b 2 -r 10 -t 1 -E
 ```